AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> It's the little things done consistently over time, straight from your heart, that have the greatest impact. — Unknown
+> Perseverance and spirit have done wonders in all ages.  — George Washington
 <!--END_SECTION:quote-->